Skip to main content

 The proper enforcement of traffic safety laws is crucial for the safety and well-being of the public and will remain an essential element of safety programs for the foreseeable future.
 Traffic enforcement and criminal justice elements of highway safety provide significant value, including by reinforcing social norms, creating general deterrence for dangerous driving, stopping dangerous driving when it occurs and preventing recidivism among high-risk offenders.

-GHSA urges states and highway safety partners to consider steps to eliminate racial disparities and promote excellence in traffic enforcement, including:
+GHSA urges states and highway safety partners to consider steps to promote excellence in traffic enforcement, including:

-• Involving impacted communities in highway safety planning consistent with GHSA’s policies on equity and engagement;
+• Involving impacted communities in highway safety planning;

-• Promoting the collection and analysis of standardized racial data for every traffic stop to better understand potential disparities and allocate funding toward more effective enforcement.
-GHSA believes drivers should self-report race and ethnicity data in driver licensing records rather than relying on police officers to ask drivers or speculate.
+• Promoting the collection and analysis of standardized data for every traffic stop to better understand potential disparities and allocate funding toward more effective enforcement;

 • Encouraging law enforcement partners to work proactively to identify and eliminate bias in traffic stops or traffic enforcement;

-• Refocusing traffic enforcement efforts on traffic safety; prioritizing the most dangerous and unlawful driving behaviors, such as speeding and driving under the influence, that put all road users at risk; and reducing pretextual traffic stops for traffic violations that often do not advance safety and thus undermining trust in highway safety programs;
+• Refocusing traffic enforcement efforts on traffic safety; prioritizing the most dangerous and unlawful driving behaviors, such as speeding, distracted driving and impaired driving, that put all road users at risk; and reducing pretextual traffic stops for traffic violations that often do not advance safety and thus undermining trust in highway safety programs;

-• Encouraging modernized police recruitment and training standards to achieve more equitable enforcement outcomes and ensuring that law enforcement agency demographics more closely align with the communities they serve;
+• Encouraging modernized police recruitment and training standards to ensure that law enforcement agencies more closely align with the communities they serve;

 • Partnering with Vision Zero, Road to Zero and Safe System communities to promote holistic and collaborative approaches to highway safety;

-• Supporting driver licensing policies that improve equitable outcomes such as ensuring that license sanctions are limited to moving violations and exploring more flexible fee and payment structures for traffic citations, driver license fees and vehicle registration; and
+• Supporting driver licensing policies that focus on changing driver behavior such as ensuring that license sanctions are limited to moving violations and exploring more flexible fee and payment structures for traffic citations, driver license fees and vehicle registration; and

 • Empowering state, community and law enforcement leadership to hold accountable police officers who have violated public trust.